You should create such Screen Templates that, when used by developers, produce Screens with excellent UX and performance.

 - Enter the metadata to help developers find the Screen Template they need.

-- Create logic that is sufficient to support the UI.
+- Create logic that's sufficient for UI.

 - Make your Screen Templates as reusable as possible.